john-atkinson-oci/navigo/CONTRIBUTING.md

 General Guidelines
 ------------------

-* Keep directives small and applicable to the tag - don't put a directive on the body tag
+* Keep directives small and applicable to the html tag - don't put a directive on the body tag
 * Limit jQuery use - only inside directives and only if necessary
 * Prefer directives over controllers - controllers are obsolete in Angular 2
 * Performance is important - avoid bottlenecks like nested loops